Generated North Carolina foothill river scene representing the Catawba River, not an exact location photo

 Linville River, Davidson River, and New River pages give nearby alternatives when Catawba flows or temperatures are wrong.

-Bridgewater and Lake James tailwater corridor
+Bridgewater and Lake James tailwater area

 Use the gauge, legal parking, and posted access before entering the river.